This is a “simple” cheat sheet, how to create a single virtual server instance (VSI) in the virtual private cloud (VPC) infrastructure on IBM Cloud.

 To create the VPC network open the link and press Create.

-Step 2: Use following example values for your VPC
+Step 2: Use following example values for your VPC¶

-• Resource group: default
+vpc-test-eu-de-tsuedbro - Resource group:

-• Tag: vpc-test
+vpc-test

 Step 3: Define the subnet